QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - First, be sure that the automatic repair function is disabled.
 In a command window, execute ``bcdedit /set recoveryenabled NO``, and check that this worked by issuing the command ``bcdedit``, without parameters, again.

-- Now, uninstall QWT (currently version 4.2.1-1), using the Apps and Features function of Windows.
+- Now, uninstall QWT (currently version 4.2.2-1), using the Apps and Features function of Windows.
 This will most likely result in a crash with the error INACCESSIBLE BOOT DEVICE, especially if the PV drivers were installed with QWT.

 - Restart Windows again, possibly two or three times, until repair options are offered.
-By hitting the F8 key, select the restart menu, and there select a start in safe mode (in German, it’s option number 4).
+By hitting the F8 key, select the restart menu, and in that menu select a start in safe mode (in German, it’s option number 4).

 - The system will start again, but in a rather useless way.
-Just shut it down, and reboot again.
+Just shut it down and reboot again.

 - Now Windows will start normally.
 Check in the Apps and Features display if there are any Xen drivers left.
 If so, uninstall them.

 - In the Windows device manager, check if there is still a (probably non-working) Xen PV disk device.
 If so, uninstall it.

 - In the Apps and Features display, check again if the Xen drivers are removed.
-A Xen Bus Package may remain and cannot be removed, but does no harm.
+A Xen Bus Package may remain and cannot be removed, but it does not cause harm.
 Any other Xen drivers should have disappeared.

 After successful uninstallation of the PV disk drivers, the disks will appear as QEMU ATA disks.